andyjhayes/mono-logic-pro/README.md

 # Monogram + Apple Logic Pro (Unofficial)

-This is a collection of Monogram and Palette Gear module presets for Capture One on Windows.
+This is a collection of Monogram and Palette Gear module presets for Logic Pro.

 ### Prerequisites ###